-This investment policy prohibits but is not limited to any investment carried out for speculative purposes, including;

-- Derivative based instruments: - Principal only investments or securities that provide potentially nil or negative cash flow; - Stand-alone securities issued that have underlying futures, options, forwards contracts and swaps of any kind; and - Other investments excluded by the Investment Order.

-This policy also prohibits the use of leveraging (borrowing to invest) of an investment.

-However, nothing in the Policy shall prevent the drawing down of a loan for a specific purpose and the placement of funds on a short-term deposit ahead of their deployment.
+- 5.6.1 The Policy prohibits but is not limited to any investment carried out for speculative purposes, including; - Derivative based instruments - Principal only investments or securities that provide potentially nil or negative cash flow - Stand-alone securities issued that have underlying futures, options, forwards contracts and swaps of any kind, and - Other investments excluded by the Investment Order. - 5.6.2 The Policy also prohibits the use of leveraging (borrowing to invest) of an investment. - 5.6.3 However, nothing in the Policy shall prevent the drawing down of a loan for a specific purpose and the placement of funds on a short-term deposit ahead of their deployment.